fbouteruche/tfsadmindashboard/README.md

 I ended up creating my own TFS REST API client, covering so far Git and Builds.

+IMPORTANT: Now depends on the REST API, so not anymore compatible with TFS 2010.

 ## Authors and Contributors

 This project has been originally initiated by François Bouteruche (@fbouteruche) with the invaluable support of Vincent Tollu (@Vinzz).